-• Take gabapentin tablets exactly as prescribed.
+- Take gabapentin tablets exactly as prescribed.
 Your healthcare provider will tell you how much gabapentin tablets to take and when to take it.
-Take gabapentin tablets at the same time each Do not change your dose or stop taking gabapentin tablets gabapentin tablets slowly.
+Take gabapentin tablets at the same time each day. - Do not change your dose or stop taking gabapentin tablets without talking with your healthcare provider.
+If you stop taking gabapentin tablets suddenly, you may experience side